byte4RR4Y/rock-3a-kali/README.md

 ----------------------------

 ------------------------------------------------------------------------------
 !
-FIRST BOOT TAKES 2 MINUTES AND 12 SECONDS FOR RESIZING THE ROOT FILESYSTEM !
+FIRST BOOT TAKES ABOUT 2 MINUTES FOR RESIZING THE ROOT FILESYSTEM !
 ------------------------------------------------------------------------------